-Shang Han Lun Explained
+Shang Han Lun Explained (This book is currently out of print)

 This book has two objectives.
 The first is to explain the theory of Shang Han Lun and the systematic theory of the Six Channels: the patterns and manifestations and the related treatment strategies.
 The second is to explain how the principles of Shang Han Lun may be applied to disease in our own time.